akeneo/pim-helpcenter/content/updates/2020-09/2-API-search.md

 :::

 ## Attribute group labels inside the attribute endpoints
-Let's take an example!

-You want to share your product data thanks to your online catalog.
+Imagine you want to share your product data thanks to your online catalog.

 Before our modification, your catalog should have:
 - retrieved the attributes data,
 - gotten back the attribute groups data,